mechalas/fog-inventory-updater/README.md

 This is a Python command-line utility that can create, update, and edit inventory data for hosts on a FOG server.

-FOG only updates the inventory data for a host when it's PXE explicitly booted to FOS to run an inventory task.
+FOG only updates the inventory data for a host when it's explicitly PXE booted to FOS to run an inventory task.
 This script provides a method of updating inventory without having to do that, allowing you to:

 * Update inventory on a running host on demand
-* Update an arbitrary host's inventory, provided it has been collected in advance or manually provided
+* Update an arbitrary host's inventory, provided it has been collected in advance or manually provided through other means

-It follows the same methodology as FOS in collecting invtentory (with one exception).
+It follows the same methodology as FOS when collecting invtentory (with one exception).
 Specifically it:

 1. Executes `dmidecode -s string` for each of the strings supported by the command.
 See dmicecode(1) for a full list.
 These provide information about the system, CPU, motherboard, chassis, and BIOS.
 1. Executes `dmidecode -t 4` to obtain the CPU's base and maximum frequency